-As the name suggests, as a localization manager, you manage.
-You manage suppliers, budgets, expectations, and you manage a variety of workflows that all come together to satisfy stakeholders and product managers with content ready for the global markets.
+As a localization manager, localization specialist, or translation project manager, you manage suppliers, budgets, expectations, and a variety of workflows that all come together to develop, launch, and market products with content that is ready for international markets.

-The tricky part of the job is to bridge the gap between content that is merely translated and content that is localized to be clearly understood by the target market as native content.
+The tricky part of the job is to bridge the gap between content that is merely translated and content that is localized to look and feel native to the recipients in a specific target market.
 Localized content engages and triggers sales and customer retention.
-To make all of this happen, the localization manager is, by nature, a highly cross-functional person.
+To make all of this happen, the localization project manager is, by nature, a highly cross-functional person.

 What Does a Localization Manager Do?